ste-ioan/nfbi/readme.txt

 LOCA_betas_prepost_in_ROIs extracts the values in the smoothed brains in pre and post sessions, computes their delta and correlates with behavior.

 while the scripts beginning with "mvpa" run the multivariate analysis.

+the "clusterwise_bootstrap_satxsesh" script runs a bootstrapped repeated measures univariate analysis on the flipped brains.

 finally, the read_mri_csv script joins all the behavioral csv files in a single table.